 If your house has circa 1950s- 80s era of windows:

 After WW2, materials other than wood were introduced for window extrusions.
 These were the early days of both vinyl and aluminum-framed windows.

-Vinyl windows were introduced first in Germany due to a scarcity of natural materials brought on by the second world war.
+- Vinyl windows were introduced first in Germany due to a scarcity of natural materials brought on by the second world war.
 In the late 1940s, the Germans looked at chemicals that could be extruded for window manufacturing.
 If your windows are made from the early 50s -90s vinyl, they need replacing.
-Vinyl windows have progressed from these early iterations, which were inclined toward cracking, warping, and discolouration, to today’s worry-free versions.
+Vinyl windows have progressed from these early iterations inclined toward cracking, warping, and discolouration to today’s worry-free versions.

-They were usually slider window frames (or sashes) made from thin aluminum with narrow rubber seals that quickly froze as moisture condensed on the aluminum in the winter.
-These awful, yes awful, windows were great for warm climates but the cold-retention attributes of aluminum did not suit cold northern temperatures.
+- They were usually slider window frames (or sashes) made from thin aluminum with narrow rubber seals that quickly froze as moisture condensed on the aluminum in the winter.
+These awful windows were great for warm climates, but aluminum’s cold-retention attributes did not suit cold northern temperatures.

 Since first invented in Germany in the late 1940s, vinyl for windows, by the 2010s, became less prone to cracking or warping, had a wider range of colours available, and even mimicked a wood appearance.

 - The same was true for vinyl doors and siding.
 If your home has any vinyl from this era, you can breathe easily for another 5-10 years.

 - However, you may want to take note of some of the telltale signs they are in their last days.
 Not all vinyl windows are manufactured with the same quality materials and parts.